akshayakolay/Portfolio/Tutorials/Set up a new computer.md

 1) Setup PC

-2) Configure and connect to the internet
+2) Configure firewall and connect to the internet

 3) Activate and update the antivirus